medik8s/node-healthcheck-operator/docs/README.md

 When a node is unhealthy:
   - sum up how many other nodes are unhealthy.
-  - if the number of unhealthy nodes < maxUnhealthy the controllers creates the external remediation object
+  - if the number of healthy nodes > minHealthy the controllers creates the external remediation object
   - the external remediation object has an OwnerReference on the NodeHeathCheck object
   - controller updates the NodeHealthCheck.Status